-Taking too much of this medication can be extremely dangerous.
+Taking too much of a calcium channel blocker can be very dangerous.
 Death can occur, especially with verapamil.
-If your low heart rate and blood pressure can be corrected survival is likley.
-Survival depends on how much and what type of this medication you take along with how quickly you seek medical treatment.
+If the person’s heart rate and blood pressure can be corrected, survival is likely.
+Survival depends on how much and what type of this medicine the person took and how quickly they receive medical treatment.

 Brooks DE, Katz KD.
 Calcium channel blocker toxicity.
 In: Vincent J-L, Abraham E, Moore FA, Kochanek PM, Fink MP, eds.
 Textbook of Critical Care.
 6th ed.
 Philadelphia, PA: Elsevier Saunders; 2011:chap 173.